Kuuuube/Kuuube-s-CHATTER-EXTERMINATOR/README.md

 # Kuuube's **CHATTER EXTERMINATOR** Plugin for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver)

-Extremely simple to use with perfect low latency **CHATTER EXTERMINATION**
+Extremely simple to use with perfect low latency **CHATTER EXTERMINATION**.

 ## Quick Start Guide:
 - Enable either the filter version or the interpolator version.